rystsov/fast-jepsen/README.md

 # Resume

-We demonstrated an violation of linearizability in the recent version of MongoDB (3.6.4).
+It looks like we found a violation of linearizability in the recent version of MongoDB (3.6.4).
 The bug may be either in the replication layer of the database or the official MongoDB driver for Node.js (3.1.0-beta4).